I remember owning my first EZ-link card.

 |UOB PRVI Miles||1.4 miles per $1||-|

-Besides the regular good ol’ EZ-link top ups that we have been doing at the General Ticketing Machines, we now have two other payment methods for our public transport – EZ-Reload and SimplyGo.
+Besides the regular good ol’ EZ-link top-ups that we have been doing at the General Ticketing Machines, we now have the cashless option of SimplyGo.

-Credit cards would offer card benefits for public transport rides that are billed via EZ-Reload or SimplyGo.
+Besides getting a SimplyGo EZ-Link card, charm, or wearable, you will be delighted to know that modern-day credit cards offer card benefits for public transport rides that are billed SimplyGo.

-You can earn credit card rewards such as cashbacks and miles along the way.
+You can earn credit card rewards such as cashback and miles along the way

 EZ-Link charm: Varies